jasny/controller/README.md

 | [5xx][500]              | `error(int $code = 500)`                                       |                                                     |

 - Some methods take a `$message` argument.
 This will set the output.
-- If a method takes a `$code` argument, you can specify the status code. _Note that you can specify any status code, though only some should be used (don't use a 400 status with `redirect()`)._
+- If a method takes a `$code` argument, you can specify the status code.
 - The `back()` method will redirect to the referer, but only if the referer is from the same domain as the current url.

 [200]: https://httpstatuses.com/200